-- Unless otherwise stated in the TDS, an electronic mark is mandatory for each task where no valid mark has been achieved by physical marker. - In case the same logger-goal is declared more than once the last valid declaration will be used. - The Director should define an altitude competitors are scored to if a required altitude declaration is missing. < If a required altitude declaration is missing, or the declared altitude is below the ground, the declared goal will be assumed to be on the ground. > e) Track data:
+- Unless otherwise stated in the TDS, an electronic mark is mandatory for each task where no valid mark has been achieved by physical marker. - In case the same logger-goal is declared more than once the last valid declaration will be used. - The Director should define an altitude competitors are scored to if a required altitude declaration is missing. - If a required altitude declaration is missing, the declared goal will be assumed to be at separation altitude (II.22) of 700 ft MSL